dilaniPrasangi/RomanConverter/README.md

 This application converts given number(0-2000) to roman number.

-No initial configurations required to run the application.
+No initial configuration is required to run the application.